 We have planned our sustainability journey in three-phases:

 In Phase 1, we have tried to align the day-to-day job functions of our employees to the larger sustainability agenda.
-Last year, we undertook studies to assess how closely our functions are aligned with the larger sustainability themes of climate change, natural resource management, waste management, workforce safety, training, societal impact, human rights, corruption, influencing public policy, and product responsibility.
+We have undertaken studies to assess how closely our functions are aligned with the larger sustainability themes of climate change, natural resource management, waste management, workforce safety, training, societal impact, human rights, corruption, influencing public policy, and product responsibility.
 Where we found linkages, we have sought to highlight them within the organization.
 Where we found gaps, we have begun the process of debate and discussion with our management team to see how these gaps are to be bridged.
 Materiality assessment exercises have helped us focus on the themes that are relevant to our organization.

-In Phase 2, we will aim to extend our decision-making structures to incorporate sustainability metrics.
-The goal will be to begin embedding sustainability into our processes and strive for best-in-class performance benchmarks.
+In Phase 2, we will aim to extend our decision-making structures….”
+To “ we are working to extend our decision-making structures.
+The goal is to embed sustainability into our processes and strive for best-in-class performance benchmarks.
 Sustainability measures should start to become part of our operations and processes by the end of this phase.

 In Phase 3, we will assess our sustainability performance as a result of embedding sustainability metrics in our decision-making and strategy-setting process.
 This will be a checkpoint to assess the impact of our sustainability initiatives on our business.

 |Discovery of sustainability aspects in business-as-usual functioning||Sustainability strategies linked closely to business reality||Adoption of aspirational targets|

 |Across seismic, drilling projects, & oprations||Striving for best-in-class performance bench-mark||Embedding sustainability measure in decision-making|

 The sustainability team welcomes input and feedback from the organization because we believe that it is through our collective efforts and consciousness that we can work towards sustainability at Cairn.
 We can be reached at email@example.com